mjugl/gecko-docs-test/docs/index.md

     pass
 ```

-A corruptor is any function that takes in a series and returns a modified copy of it.
+A corruptor is any function that takes in a list of series and returns a modified copy of it.
 Similar to generators, they are expressed with a simple type alias.

 ```python